lanl/stress-make/README.md

 Copyright and license
 ---------------------

-Triad National Security, LLC (LANS) owns the copyright to Stress Make, which it identifies internally as LA-CC-11-056.
+Triad National Security, LLC (Triad) owns the copyright to Stress Make, which it identifies internally as LA-CC-11-056.
 The license is BSD-ish with a "modifications must be indicated" clause.
 See [LICENSE.md](https://github.com/lanl/stress-make/blob/master/LICENSE.md) for the full text.

 Author
 ------